-The Islamic Boarding School Kauman Muhammadiyah Padang Panjang is notable for representing the fusion of modern curricula with traditional Islamic education.
+Boarding Islamic School Kauman Muhammadiyah Padang Panjang is notable for representing the fusion of modern curricula with traditional Islamic education.
 Its history, which dates back to the Dutch colonial era, demonstrates its adaptability and resilience to the demands of modern education.
 The school's use of technology in the classroom is one noteworthy feature; this was particularly clear during the COVID-19 epidemic.
-The school's rapid adoption of remote learning through the use of various online platforms such as Zoom and Google Meet, in addition to integrating technology into everyday classroom activities, shows that it is committed to staying up to date with changing environment the rapidly of education.
+The school's rapid adoption of remote learning through the use of various online platforms such as Zoom and Google Meet, in addition to integrating technology into everyday classroom activities, shows that it is committed to staying up to date with changing environment of the rapidly education.